retro9389/WilliamDong_BSE_Portfolio/index.md

 # First Milestone

 My first milestone was to get the servo to start working.
 This was an extremely daunting task as I had barely any experience.
 I had to watch youtube videos and look at different websites in order to find out what to do.
 I followed a schematic and copied some code and the servo finally started working.
+The next steps for this project is probably getting both of the servos working as well as the laser to work.

 [![milestone 1](https://res.cloudinary.com/marcomontalbano/image/upload/v1657552156/video_to_markdown/images/youtube--6a0MWJREZKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=6a0MWJREZKs&feature=youtu.be "milestone 1"){:target="_blank" rel="noopener"}